codebuil/python.image.filter/README.md

-the high stady of the rgb colors
+thestady of the rgb colors

 this is the study of the 3 main colors and is mix,all the colors a composed by a mix of this colors